Does part of your American Dream include buying a home? Will this be the year you finally get out of the rent rut and become a homeowner?

 At the worst, you’ll figure out what your financial picture looks like and the steps you’ll have to take to qualify for a loan.

-The down payment aspect of buying a home still strikes fear in the hearts of potential home buyers.
+The down paymentaspect of buying a home still strikes fear in the hearts of potential home buyers.
 Many people are still under the impression that a 20 percent down payment is necessary and that’s just not the case anymore.
 Down Payment Resource, a group that helps first time home buyers get the assistance they need to purchase a home, indicates that the average down payment is 6 percent, and that payment may be augmented by many state assistance programs.
-DPR indicates that the average assistance package for a down payment on a Denver home was $16,121.
-Furthermore, Down Payment Resources has identified that many millennials are “mortgage ready” but don’t know it.

 As an example, Colorado Housing Enterprises assists borrowers needing home mortgage finance in achieving and maintaining healthy home ownership by promoting responsible lending and providing healthy mortgage finance options to meet individual clients needs, including first mortgage lending, down payment and closing cost assistance and rural small business lending.

-The continuing low interest rates alone are reason enough to buy a home.
-This really is a no-brainer.
-Right now, you can still find interest rates around 4%.
+Right now, interest rates are around 5%.
 As interest rates rise, the value of the home you can afford to purchase decreases.
 Roughly, with every quarter of a percent interest rate increase, you are able to afford 2.5% less home.
-If today you are able to afford a $400,000 home at a 4% interest rate, when interest rates increase to 5% you'll only to be able to afford a $360,000 house at your current income.

 Find the Right Real Estate Agent